 Transformations in convictions such as personal values and assumptions.
 Instead of accepting the status quo, students change their cognitions based on their personal experience.

 Students also change their lifestyle.
 For instance, they may change certain habits based on information they have received.
-This learning experience then changes their behaviour and impacts their actions.
+This learning experience transforms their behaviour and impacts their actions.

 Basic components from Jack Mezirow’s Transformative Learning Theory

 There are two essential components of the Transformative Learning Theory that must be present to facilitate learning and transformation.
 These are:

 According to Jack Mezirow, students assign their own meaning to information, based on their personal cognitions.
 For instance, two people can interpret the same information in a completely different way.
 Mezirow suggests that there are three codes that form meaning structures:

 - Sociolinguistic codes: the effect a society has on people’s schemas and structures.
 Common examples are social norms, cultural expectations and how language is used.

 - Psychological codes: this concerns the emotional and mental state of a person.
 These include their thoughts and emotions that directly affect their meaning structures.

 - Epistemic codes: epistemic codes are aimed at how knowledge is acquired, the validity of these and the conditions surrounding the learning experience.
 If new knowledge does not directly come from a reliable source, students will attach less value to it.